Shoyeb45/Java/OOP/inheritance/README.md

 ### Method Overriding in java
-- Method *overriding* allows a child class to reimplement a method which is inhertied which is inherited from parent class.
+- Method *overriding* allows a child class to reimplement a method which is inhertied a from parent class.

 Example :